Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 285 1GB should in theory be quite a bit better than the Radeon HD 6850 overall. (explain)
+Memory BandwidthThe GeForce GTX 285 1GB should theoretically perform quite a bit faster than the Radeon HD 6850 in general. (explain)

-Texel RateThe GeForce GTX 285 1GB will be a lot (more or less 39%) more effective at texture filtering than the Radeon HD 6850. (explain)
+Texel RateThe GeForce GTX 285 1GB will be a lot (about 39%) better at texture filtering than the Radeon HD 6850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison